-The Trust is committed to ensuring the needs of Lesbian, Gay, Bisexual and Transgender (LGBT) employees and service users are understood and met both in policy and practice.
+The Trust is committed to ensuring the needs of Lesbian, Gay, Bi and Trans (LGBT+) employees and service users are understood and met both in policy and practice.

 We have joined Stonewall (LGB charity) to help us to achieve those aims.

 I hope that we will be able to establish an LGBT Network within the Trust to provide support for LGBT staff and increase the understanding of LGBT issues.
 It will be for LGBT staff to determine how the Network will develop.

 As LGBT Champion I would like to invite LGBT+ staff to meet so that I can hear your thoughts and ideas on how to promote LGBT+ issues in the workplace.